armandossrecife/my_validation3/README.md

 Comparison of the results of the average time to resolve issues with architectural impact (Yes).

-The inspected issues that appear in commits with critical files and have an architectural impact show that critical classes can impact the software architecture.
+The inspected issues that appear in commits with critical files and have an architectural impact show that critical classes can impact the software architecture related to changes in software's structure.

 * The inspection of Kafka is on progress...